obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 There are a couple of ways to start the installation of the [Vonage Video Express extension](https://extensions.dev/extensions/vonage/firestore-vonage-video-express).

-Using the Firebase CLI, in your Firebase project directory, run the following:
+Using the Firebase CLI in your Firebase project directory, run the following:

 ```
 firebase ext:install vonage/firestore-vonage-video-express --project=projectId_or_alias